Stanotech/Stanotech/README.md

 Last interesting projects:
 - Stock marker analizer (Python/ Django/ Pytorch)-  using AI trained by data from web-scrapping.
 For now the repository is private.
 - Job-bot (Python/ Django/ Web-scrappning)- app for applying jobs as first candidate by filters.
+For now the repository is provate.

 <h3>PROJECTS</h3>